Tax Problems: Information on IRS Problems & Solutions

 Over your lifetime, it’s likely that you will get audited.
 The risk increases if you report zero or over $10 million in income, and self-employed people and small business owners generally face audits more often than other taxpayers.
 If you are currently being audited, a tax specialist can help you.
 Dealing with tax problems can be scary, expensive, and overwhelming.

 The IRS requires taxpayers to report foreign bank accounts with a balance over $10,000.
 It is important to understand the rules about foreign bank account reporting (FBAR).
 Not reporting your bank accounts can lead to significant penalties.
-This is a detailed guide on how FBAR works, requirements to file, handling delinquent FBAR, FBAR penalties, and other details to resolve an FBAR problem.
+This is a detailed guide on how FBAR works, the requirements to file, handling delinquent FBAR, FBAR penalties, requesting a withholding certificate, and other details to resolve an FBAR problem.

 When you buy real estate from a non-resident alien, you must withhold some of the purchase price and send it to the IRS.
 This covers the non-resident's tax on the sale.
 If you don't withhold the funds, you may end up paying their tax bill.
 This guide covers the different requirements and exceptions to this rule.